 Disaster Recovery and Business Continuity have been key business priorities for enterprises even in the pre-Covid-19 world.
 In addition to natural disasters and calamities, the increasing number of ransomware and other cyber incidents too compelled organizations to adopt DR/BC plans in recent years.
 The cost of not having an effective DR plan was way too high.
-This certainly was a welcome change from the traditional mindset towards DR as something expensive with very less RoI.
-DR became more than just a check the box function– it really had to work during times of crises.
+This certainly was a welcome change from the traditional mindset towards DR as something expensive with significantly less RoI.
+DR became more than just a ‘check the box’ function– it had to work during times of crises.

-However, Covid-19 has now thrown everything out of gear and DR is no exception.
-This global pandemic is unlike any other crisis that we have ever faced—in terms of magnitude and impact.
-Most disaster recovery plans were made for regional and short-lived events like a hurricane or earthquake or revolved around bouncing back from an unforeseen cyber incident or outage.
-Worst still, until recently, many DR/BC plans were more theoretical and untested or mostly tested under ideal situations.
+However, Covid-19 has thrown everything out of gear, and DR is no exception.
+This global pandemic is unlike any other crisis we have ever faced—in magnitude and impact.
+Most disaster recovery plans were made for regional and short-lived events like hurricanes or earthquakes or revolved around returning from an unforeseen cyber incident or outage.
+Worst still, until recently, many DR/BC plans were more ‘theoretical’ and untested or mostly tested under ideal situations.

 What is changing?

 Across the world, Covid-19 has triggered significant business disruption.
 Existing business continuity plans unearthed plenty of deficiencies.

 During the pandemic, a large part of the global workforce was suddenly required to work remotely.
 Stringent travel restrictions were imposed across countries.
 Remote working took employees away from the central offices and data centers at the center of DR/BC plans.

 Internet, corporate networks, VPNs, and cloud resources were all under tremendous stress as employees accessed data remotely.
 Customers, vendors, and suppliers are spread across multiple geographies in today’s borderless world.
 Systems and network availability have become more crucial for organizations to ensure business continuity.